When to plant Astilbe in LaGrange County, IN

 LaGrange County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 28 and first fall frost is October 16.

-LaGrange County County sits in USDA Zone 6a.
+LaGrange County sits in USDA Zone 6a.
 Astilbe grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Astilbe grow in LaGrange County County's climate?
+Can Astilbe grow in LaGrange County's climate?

 Your LaGrange County Garden Planner — Free